zeroN1/engineering-test/back-end/README.md

 ## The Database

-We dont use SQLite for our database at Boardingware but have done so in this test to keep our back end app lightweight.
-You can use the command line shell as documented here: https://www.sqlite.org/cli.html to work with the database.
+We dont use SQLite for our database at Orah but have done so in this test to keep our back end app lightweight.
+You can use the [sqlite command line shell](https://www.sqlite.org/cli.html) or a GUI like [sqlitebrowser](https://sqlitebrowser.org/) to work with the database.

 These are the tables that we have generated: